 Monex works with acquiring banks and has not yet worked with ISOs.
 But the company is open to beginning to work with ISOs that contact it, Murphy says.

 Hotels, restaurants, car-rental companies and retailers in parts of the United States with heavy tourist traffic would be good prospects for dynamic currency conversion, he says.

-Any business that does 5% of more of its transactions on cards denominated in foreign currency would be candidates for the service, Murphy says.
+Any business that does 5% or more of its transactions on cards denominated in foreign currency would be candidates for the service, Murphy says.

-Monex handles the details of conversion, making it a currency-exchange company, not just a software company, he maintains.
+Monex handles the details of conversion, making it a currency-exchange company, not just a software company, he says.